melt-ui/melt-ui/src/docs/content/builders/date-field.md

 ## Tutorial

-Learn how to use the Date Field builder by starting off simple, and working your way up to more complex examples and use cases.
-The goal is to teach you the key features and concepts of the builder, so you aren't stuck reading through a bunch of API reference docs.
-(Although, those are available too!)
+Learn how to use the Date Field builder by starting simple and working your way up to more complex examples and use cases.
+The goal is to teach you the key features and concepts of the builder, so you won’t have to read through a bunch of API reference docs (Although, those are available too!)

 ### Building a Date Field